What is Mezzanine Financing?

 2. Potential loss of control and freedom

 When creditors take mezzanine debt, they sacrifice freedom and control, as conversion to equity is always a possibility.
-Moreover, the equity option, when exercised, results in the dilution of EPS, triggering a negative reaction from shareholders.
+Moreover, the equity option, when exercised, results in the dilution of EPS, triggering a negative reaction from existing shareholders.

 For the Investor